 Limited Internet Bandwidth

-With the current capacity of bandwidth production in Bangladesh, even though it is possible to meet the demand till the year 2022, but the providers may face a bandwidth shortage in the following years.
+With the current capacity of bandwidth production in Bangladesh, even though it is possible to meet the demand till the year 2022, the providers may face a bandwidth shortage in the following years.
 Industry insiders expect the problem to ease somewhat after the installation of the 3rd submarine cable in 2024, but it is quite challenging for the industry to meet the demand till then.

 Opportunities & Suggestions